← Back to Yoce

 From your devices automatically

-- Approximate location at the country/region level only (from your IP) — for fraud prevention and tax compliance, never used to target ads
+• Approximate location at the country/region level only (from your IP) — for fraud prevention and legal compliance, never used to target ads

 3. Why we collect it (purposes)